Brass Band was founded in 1993 by

 first players, and the Band has

 grown steadily ever since.
-With a
+It now comprises

 youth and senior sections, as